xtianbong/mben6270/README.md

 git version 2.12.2
 ```

 If you need to isntall git, you have different options.
+In Mac OS X the very first time your run git, if not installed, the OS will give you the option to install it (follow the instructions).

-I recommend you use the appropiate installer for your OS from https://www.atlassian.com/git/tutorials/install-git.
+For a different OS, use the appropriate installer from here https://www.atlassian.com/git/tutorials/install-git.

-When you're done installing and verifying that it runs properly, clone the repository with the following command (you can choose any convinient directory):
+When you're done installing and verifying that it runs properly (check the version), clone the repository with the following command (you can choose any convinient directory):

 ```
 $ git clone https://github.com/josefelixsandoval/wlu.git